Ms .45: Home media

 In 1983, the film was released on VHS by U.S.A.
 Home Video in its uncut form.
 Ms .45 was released on DVD in the United States in April 2000, by Image Entertainment, but was re-edited for DVD release.
 The re-edit removes less than a minute, total.
 The cuts include changes to the first rape, featuring Ferrara's cameo, which is split by an insert shot from a later scene.
 The second rape is more drastically cut, omitting the line, "This oughta make you talk, huh?"
 The climactic Halloween party shootout was also re-cut to remove an onscreen murder, which now occurs offscreen.

-The uncut DVD, Blu-ray, and digital copy was released in the U.S. by Drafthouse Films in 2014.
-In July 2025, Arrow Films announced a forthcoming 4K UHD Blu-ray release scheduled for October 28, 2025.
+It was acquired by Alamo Drafthouse Films in October 2013 and remastered in HD from the original negatives.
+The distributor released the film on Blu-ray, DVD, and digital copy in March 2014.
+In July 2025, Arrow Films announced a 4K UHD Blu-ray release that was released on October 28, 2025.

 Reception

 Upon its release in 1981, Janet Maslin of The New York Times gave Ms .45 a negative review, praising Tamerlis's acting but describing the rest of the casting as "disastrous", and finding that "most of the walk-ons read their one or two lines with remarkable discomfort".
 Praising Ferrara's direction, Maslin remarked that "[o]ne can only hope he finds something else to make movies about very soon."

 On review aggregator website Rotten Tomatoes, Ms .45 holds an approval rating of 86% based on 35 reviews, with an average rating of 7.4/10.
 On Metacritic, the film has a score of 62 out of 100 based on 6 critics, indicating "Generally favorable reviews".